zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 **Description:** Description to include during package deploy describing the purpose of this component

+example:

+	description: "This component is used to deploy a local registry"

 |          |          |
 | -------- | -------- |
 | **Type** | `string` |